Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Vacation and Trips

 When parents take children out of school for vacations or trips, the PRINCIPAL AND THE TEACHER must be notified in writing IN ADVANCE.
-Parents assume responsibility for the education of the child.
-TEACHERS ARE NOT REQUIRED TO WRITE OUT LESSONS IN ADVANCE OR TO MAKE-UP TESTS WHEN THE CHILD RETURNS
+Parents assume responsibility for the education of the child/children during the time they are absent from school.
+TEACHERS ARE NOT REQUIRED TO WRITE OUT LESSONS IN ADVANCE OR TO MAKE-UP TESTS WHEN THE CHILD RETURNS.

 Leaving School Premises

-No student may leave the school premises during school hours or absence themselves from school-sponsored functions and events without express permission of the principal.
+No student may leave the school premises during school hours or absent themselves from school-sponsored functions and events without the express permission of the principal.
 A student who violates this rule will be subject to disciplinary action at the principal's discretion.

 Class Activities Outside of School